-Check out GitHub issues tagged enhancement for ideas and to give others a heads up about what you might be thinking about doing.
+Check out GitHub issues labeled enhancement for ideas and to give others a heads up about what you might be thinking about doing.

 Getting comfortable with the code